Orizian-Labs/ArtiFact-Tag-Schema/README.md

 ## Why Transparency Matters

 In the age of synthetic media, transparency is not a luxury; it's a necessity.
 A clear labeling system allows audiences to critically evaluate the content, understand potential biases or limitations inherent in AI algorithms, and helps them consume content through appropriate lenses.

+The 'ArtiFact Tag' is not a tool to judge whether is right or wrong to use of AI in content generation.
+Instead, it serves as a tool for transparency, reminding us that as creators, we must be aware that our audience is diverse and unknown and may have different views with regards of the use of generative models.

+Transparency in labeling reinforces our commitment to honesty and openness, fostering a trusting relationship with our content consumers.

 ## Ethics in the AI-driven World